-If you're getting ready to compare internet plans, you may be unsure exactly what to look for.
-There are multiple options, and not everyone is right for every household.
-There are several factors to consider - price, obviously, but also speed, type of technology used to deliver your connection, and other services you may want.
+If you're getting ready to compare Internet-only plans, you may be unsure exactly what to look for.
+There are multiple options and several factors to consider before you decide, which I will outline later in this article.

 Internet Only Plans - In This Guide